aaroniniguez/AutoPromote/README.md

 # Node Browser

-Enables you to manage your social media and auto post to
+Enables you to manage your social media :
 - Facebook
   - Auto Post with/without image
 - Twitter